UPPMAX/UPPMAX-documentation/docs/getting_started/linux.md

 ## Using the command line

+Below usage of the command line is discussed in text.
+If you prefer video, [here](https://youtu.be/kjqLAx2bgJI) is how to use the command-line on the UPPMAX Bianca cluster.

 ### Command line with bash (Bourne Again Shell)
 - A Unix shell and command language.
 - Often default shell